-Consultants at this level will typically have a minimum of 9 years' experience, usually with several years in consulting.
-They would be able to operate independently at a senior level with clients, including managing major engagements or multiple projects, and may have sales and business development targets.
+Consultants at this level will typically have a minimum of 9 or 10 years' experience, usually with several years in consulting.
+They will be able to operate independently at a senior level with clients, including managing major engagements or multiple projects, and may have sales and business development targets.
 They might "own" relationships, although probably not the overall account.
-Utilisation targets may range from c.
-50%-75% but on occasion higher (with reduced sales/revenue expectations).
+Utilisation targets will range from 50%-75%, but on occasions higher and with reduced sales/revenue expectations.